HwWobbe/WipHww/README.md

 * * start melding Git & Chat

 # ㋇ 2023-08:
+* Minimal Test Case for a PR or just a simple Git pull of two files
 * FAIL: new Folder creation ; Pause & review before a re-try
 * collaborate on Plugin developments that support PRs
   * refine the folder structures that can best support this.